-Steven Reiss is an internationally-recognized expert on anxiety, developmental disabilities, and intrinsic motivation.
+Steven Reiss was an internationally-recognized expert on anxiety, developmental disabilities, and intrinsic motivation.
 He introduced two now widely-used terms: (1) "diagnostic overshadowing" to refer to the tendency to overlook the mental health needs of people with developmental disabilities, and (2) "anxiety sensitivity" to suggest that the fear of fear increases the risk of Posttraumatic Stress Disorder and panic attacks.
 Reiss published influential scientific studies on these issues and created three widely-used psychological assessments: the Anxiety Sensitivity Index (ASI), used to assess anxiety disorders; the Reiss Screen for Maladaptive Behavior, used to evaluate psychiatric service needs for people with developmental disabilities; and the Reiss Motivation Profile®, used to assess what makes any person tick.
 These scales have been translated into most European and Asian languages and are widely used internationally.

 In 1968 Reiss received his A.B. degree from Dartmouth College magna cum laude, completing a double major in philosophy and psychology.
 Four years later he received his Ph.D. degree in psychology from Yale University.

 Reiss joined the faculty of the University of Illinois at Chicago in 1972 as Assistant Professor and within four years achieved tenured full Professor of Psychology.
 In 1991 he became Professor of Psychology (tenured) and Psychiatry at The Ohio State University.

 He married Maggi Musico in 1971, and they have two adult children: Michael, a statistician, and Benjamin, a physician.
 Michael married Kristen Lambert, an architect, in 2012.
 Michael and Kristen have two sons: Caleb Gregory, born 14 April 2014; and James Samuel, born 5 May 2016.

 Honors and Awards

 2008 Distinguished Research Award, American Association on Mental Retardation

 2006 Frank J. Menolascino Award for Career Research, National Association on Dual Diagnosis

 2004 Who's Who in America